-A few weeks I was invited to attend the Michigan Glass Project's annual event in Detroit since my boyfriend and his buddies are all glass blowers and I have a big dumb cargo van to haul people and their stuff.
-I'll admit I mainly wanted to go and explore the street art and abandoned buildings of Detroit since it is a mecca for that sort of thing, but all that quickly became second to the glass show.
+A few weeks I was invited to attend the Michigan Glass Project's annual event in Detroit.
+I mainly wanted to go and explore the street art and abandoned buildings of Detroit, since it is a mecca for that sort of thing, but all that quickly became second to the glass show.

 The event was housed in a corner of the Russel Industrial Center which is an unfathomly large building (2.2 million square feet according to their website) and it extended into the back outdoor lot where more booths, food vendors, and a live music stage awaited.

-It was humbling to see and meet so many artists connecting, reonnecting, and supporting eachother.
-The proceeds of the event were donated to save art programs in local public schools and according to their instagram page, one of the collaborations made during the event sold for a liitle over $70,000!
+The proceeds of the event were donated to save art programs in local public schools and according to their instagram page one of the collaborations made during the event sold for a liitle over $70,000!

-Other things that stood out to me during the three day event were a glass marble party (way cooler than it may sound) at a bar called "Marble," a booth where you could buy a shot, drink it, then smash your glass on the ground, which turned out to be a very fulfilling way to get drunk, and most intriguing was watching glass blowers collaborate on a piece until at least 5am on the final day (the piece that went for over $70,000).
+Other things that stood out to me during the three day event were a glass marble party (way cooler than it may sound) at a bar called "Marble," a booth where you could buy a shot, drink it, then smash your glass on the ground, which turned out to be a very fulfilling way to get drunk, and most intriguing was watching glass blowers collaboration a piece, that everyone worked in until at least 5am on the final day (the piece that went for over $70,000).